awslabs/simpleiot-build/website/simpleiot/docs/documentation/cli/firmware.md

     [--port=usb-port]
 ```

-The `m5demo` command flashes a pre-rendered Arduino image to an M5Stack device, like the AWS IOT EduKit device.
+The `m5demo` command flashes a pre-rendered Arduino image to an M5Stack device.

 ### Parameters